calmonr/cicd/README.md

 For now there are two behaviors:

-1. If you push a new tag ([following standads](https://goreleaser.com/limitations/semver/)) it will automatically build and release.
+1. If you push a new tag ([following standads](https://goreleaser.com/limitations/semver/)) it will automatically build and release. (example: https://github.com/calmonr/cicd/releases)
 2. If you send a pull request it will lint. (example: https://github.com/calmonr/cicd/pull/1)

 ## Tools